Measuring groove depth on a budget

 Steps to Measure Groove Depth:

-Purchase a reticle ruler and place it directly onto your record over the grooves.
+Purchase a reticle ruler and place it directly onto your record over the grooves of a test cut.
+Place the ruler upside down so that the print and marking on this tool will lay directly onto the grooves.

 Hopefully this helps cutters get even better cutting results without having to spend a small fortune.